Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

 destination, and there are no extra dependencies or complicated serialization frameworks involved.

-I'm not going to go into this format's drawbacks (there *is* a reason we use things like [JSON][json] and [Protocol Buffers][pb] nowadays, after all) and instead let's just focus on how to read these sorts of files.
+I'm not going to go into this technique's drawbacks (of which there are many... there *is* a reason we use things like [JSON][json] and [Protocol Buffers][pb] nowadays, after all) and instead let's just focus on how to read these sorts of files.

 I'll be approaching the problem from the perspective of someone who: